Habib Bourguiba: Social reforms

 In his social agenda, Bourguiba advocated for women's rights.
 Thus, he enacted the Code of Personal Status, ratified on 13 August 1956, a few months after he had taken office, as Prime minister of the Kingdom of Tunisia.
 Inspired by the views of Tahar Haddad, who was a Women's rights defender, Bourguiba based this law on his ideas, emancipating women, despite the then-conservative public opinion.
 Bourguiba understood the opposition he would face but decided to act, before even building the Republic.
-Nevertheless, he was supported by some religious personalities, such as Mohamed Fadhel Ben Achour, who defended Bourguiba's reform, stating that the CPS are possible interpretations of Islam.
+Nevertheless, he was supported by some religious personalities, such as Fadhel Ben Achour, who defended Bourguiba's reform, stating that the CPS are possible interpretations of Islam.
 However, others did not share these views and said that the CPS was violating Islamic norms.
 The Personal Status Code would, then, constitute the fundamental legacy of Habib Bourguiba, to the point of becoming a sort of consensus block that the Islamists themselves would not challenge publicly anymore.
 Nevertheless, he succeeded in setting important legal precedents by prohibiting polygamy, expanding women's access to divorce, and raising the age at which girls could marry to 17 years old, expanding women's rights.

 Establishing a parallel with Mustafa Kemal Atatürk, Mohamed Charfi advocated that Bourguiba wanted to reform society "within Islam" and not against it.
 This transforming society and its modernization was accompanied by an explanation consisting of a modulated action, according to which public Bourguiba addressed.
 This reformer dimension is nevertheless questioned by author Hélé Béji, who draws attention to the transgressive nature of many of Bourguiba's gestures, particularly in women's status.
 Furthermore, Jean Daniel mentioned a conversation between Bourguiba and Jacques Berque about Islam.
 For Bourguiba, religion, associated to the Destourian party, had historically favored the colonization of Tunisia.
 On the other hand, Charfi opposed this idea, stating that the undeniable break carried out by Bourguiba occurred more with traditional society than with Islam, as such.

 Bourguiba was very critical of the veil, on various occasions referring to it as "that odious rag".

 During the time Bourguiba was president, education was a high priority, as he reformed the total educative system and permitted its development.
 State budget in education did not cease to increase year after year to reach 32% in 1976.
 Private schools were maintained but submitted to government regulations.
 In 1958, the Arabic teaching of Ez-Zitouna University was unified into a bilingual educative system.
 Since 1956, Bourguiba started to build the foundations of higher education in Tunisia, including the creation of universities and specialized institutes.